cycloptux/GiselleBot-Documentation/docs/source/fun_and_games/social.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Prints the server social leaderboard.
-Use the ``--days`` parameter to look at the leaderboard limited to the latest X days.
+Use the ``--days`` parameter to look at the leaderboard limited to the latest X days (up to 99).

 Using the ``--roles`` parameter will filter the leaderboard to those having at least one of the selected roles.